Holidays, tourist attractions and beaches in sunny Royan

 Tourist office: Avenue des Congrès; 05 46 23 00 00

-Where to stay in Royan: Not surprisingly for such a popular Atlantic resort, Royan has lots of accommodation to tempt tourists, from fine hotels, mid-ranking hotels and budget hotels to bed and breakfasts, gîtes and campsites.
+Where to stay in Royan: Not surprisingly for such a popular Atlantic resort, Royan has lots of accommodation to tempt tourists, from fine hotels and mid-ranking hotels to budget hotels.

-Where to eat & drink in Royan: There are also a seemingly endless number of restaurants in Royan, many of them specialising in seafood, as well as bars and cafés.
-For more information search for restaurants in Royan.
+Where to eat & drink in Royan: There are also a seemingly endless number of restaurants in Royan, many of them specialising in seafood, along the main beach front, as well as bars and cafés.

 Words: Michael STREETER